Baby Walker Types: A Complete Guide for Parents

 How to Use a Baby Walker

-• Encourage Crawling: Even while using a walker, encourage your baby to crawl on the floor to develop coordination.
+• Encourage crawling: Even while using a walker, encourage your baby to crawl on the floor to develop coordination.

 Making the Most of Your Baby Walker Experience